-At April 29, 2022, we had a \$2.0 billion unsecured revolving credit agreement (the "Revolving Facility"), \$4.0 billion aggregate principal amount of senior notes, and a commercial paper program that may provide borrowing availability in the form of commercial paper notes ("CP Notes") of up to \$2.0 billion.
-At April 29, 2022, we had total consolidated outstanding long-term obligations, including current portion, of \$4.8 billion, most of which was in the form of senior notes.
+At July 29, 2022, we had a \$2.0 billion unsecured revolving credit agreement (the "Revolving Facility"), \$4.0 billion aggregate principal amount of outstanding senior notes, and a commercial paper program that may provide borrowing availability in the form of commercial paper notes ("CP Notes") of up to \$2.0 billion.
+At July 29, 2022, we had total consolidated outstanding long-term obligations, including current portion, of \$5.2 billion.
 All of our material borrowing arrangements are described in greater detail below.
 Our borrowing availability under the Revolving Facility may be effectively limited by our CP Notes as further described below.